Black Ticket Day

 Black Ticket Day is the sixth solo album by Australian guitarist and songwriter Ed Kuepper, recorded in 1992 and released on the Hot label.

+Lead single "Real Wild Life" was released in June 1992 and peaked at number 132.

 Reception

 The album spent two weeks in the Australian charts in 1992, peaking at number 45.
 Black Ticket Day was awarded an ARIA for the Best Independent Release and was a nominee for Best Album at the 1993 ARIA Music Awards.

-The Allmusic review by Roch Parisien awarded the album 2½ stars and states: "Even at his most gorgeously melodic, there's always a dark, mournful tinge to Kuepper's work.
+The AllMusic review by Roch Parisien awarded the album 2½ stars and states: "Even at his most gorgeously melodic, there's always a dark, mournful tinge to Kuepper's work.
 His ability to combine beauty with sadness and basic pop structures with extended improvisation can be mesmerizing."